-The following information, steps and action will be taken for Ajman Academy International School to achieve a Green Flag status as an Eco-School:
+The following 7 steps and actions will be taken by Ajman Academy International School to achieve a Green Flag status as an Eco-School:

 1. Form an Eco Committee